How to Properly Store Your Car in Winter

 Watch out for Rodents

 We don’t mean to be the bearers of bad news, but your stored car is a very inviting environment to rodents over the winter.
 First of all, rodents are prone to find nice cozy small places to set up house in, and your exhaust pipes are top-notch as far as they’re concerned.
-To prevent stumbling upon a family of rats who have moved into your exhaust system, make sure that you block your exhaust and intake pipes.
+To prevent stumbling upon a family of rats who have moved into your exhaust system, make sure that you block your exhaust tailpipe and any possible inlets into the car.

 Rat or mice traps outside of your vehicle can be a good idea, but never place them inside of your vehicle.
 The absolute last thing you want is for a trap to go off inside of your car, catch a rodent, and for you not to discover it until months later.
-Keep in mind that if you would like to use poison traps that these can also be dangerous to household pets.
+Keep in mind that if you would like to use poison traps that these can also be dangerous to household pets and birds of prey or other animals that prey on rodents.

 Check Your Fluids

 Any car enthusiast knows that there are several fluids that keep the vehicle running.
 It’s important to ensure that all of the fluid systems in your vehicle operate come spring.
 The first thing you’ll want to do is add fuel stabilizer to your gas tank.
-Did you know that fuel only lasts around 30 days before it expires?
+Gasoline very quickly breaks down, and cars put into long-term storage will very quickly find bad gas that can “varnish”.
 Adding fuel stabilizer ensures that your car works smoothly when the weather warms up again.
-Otherwise, you risk corrosion in your engine and fuel lines.
-You want to add fuel stabilizer to a gas tank when it is nearly full.
+Fill up your tank and add fuel stabilizer at the same time.

 It’s also a good idea to go ahead and change out your oil prior to putting your car in storage.
 This helps ensure that your car runs perfectly when you start it up again in spring.
 Particularly if you live in a cold climate and your car isn’t going to be in a climate-controlled garage, you want to ensure that your car is topped up on antifreeze.
 Otherwise, it is possible that the water in the coolant mixture could expand and seriously harm your engine.